Ukrainian Railways

-During the 2022 Russian invasion of Ukraine, the Ukrainian Railways continued operating to evacuate and rescue millions of people from cities towards Europe.
-The rail links between Ukraine and Russia have been blown up by the Armed Forces of Ukraine to prevent their use by Russians, but the railways have continued operating within Ukraine and between Ukraine and Poland, Hungary, and Slovakia.
+During the 2022 Russian invasion of Ukraine, Ukrainian Railways continued operating to evacuate and rescue millions of people from cities out of the country.
+The rail links between Ukraine and Russia have been blown up by the Armed Forces of Ukraine to prevent their use by Russians, but the railways have continued operating within Ukraine and between Ukraine and Poland, Hungary, Republic of Moldova, and Slovakia.
 One long-abandoned cross-border rail link with Poland was quickly reconstructed, and others which had been used only for freight have been quickly opened for passenger use.
 The rail service has evacuated over two million people from Ukraine on special evacuation trains.
-After some of the Black Sea ports became unavailable for grain export, rail became an export route to Europe.
+After some of the Black Sea ports became unavailable for grain export, rail became an export route to the rest of Europe.
 Several rail sections in the North and South became unusable.

 Company structure

 Financial history

-In 2008 the Ukrainian State Railways transported around 498.5 million tonnes of domestic freight and 69.8 million tonnes of international freight through Ukrainian territory.
-Freight transport figures were particularly high on transport Routes 3, 5 and 9, which saw a combined total of 105 million tonnes carried in 2008.
-Further, Ukrzaliznytsia served around 518.8 million passengers over the course of the year.
-The state railways ran with an annual consolidated budget of a little more than ₴40 billion (US$5 billion) in 2008.

-By the end of 2005 the railways had produced a profit equivalent to ₴1.76 billion (US$220 million) from all their operations including freight, passenger service, associated services and the operation of subsidiaries.
-The total capital invested in fixed assets of the State Railways is thought to be equivalent to around ₴22 billion (US$4.4 billion).
-However, depreciation of these fixed assets is estimated to be around 57%, or in terms of rolling stock, closer to 66.7%.

-In 2017, Ukrainian Railways (Ukrzaliznytsia) was the fourth-most profitable company in Ukraine with a revenue of UAH ₴74 billion.
+In 2017, Ukrainian Railways (Ukrzaliznytsia) was the fourth-most profitable company in Ukraine with a revenue of ₴74 billion.

 In 2019, Ukrainian Railways confirmed intention to issue new Eurobond.
 Ukrainian Railways had the potential to increase its debt by US$1 billion, indicating a possible Eurobond issue.
 Recall, Ukrainian Railway's existing US$500 million Eurobond will be amortized by US$150M both in March and September 2019 and then by US$50 million semi-annually between March 2020 and September 2021.
 He also confirmed that Ukrainian Railway is now considering a Eurobond issue, on which he can further comment as soon as the government publishes a respective resolution (on its parameters).
 Kravtsov also highlighted that it's important for investors to have a clear understanding on how the borrowing will be serviced.
 Taking this into account, Ukrainian Railways has proposed a mechanism of automatic adjustment of freight railway rates based on Ukraine's producer price index.